GHRik/openCV-exercises/find-tag/README.md

     cap.set(cv2.CAP_PROP_FRAME_HEIGHT, 480)
 ```
 2. Get know what will be your marker
-Get up and look around.
-Grab a object with grab a large item of bright solid color.
-It could be cup, bottle, scarf, board, bag, screw cap etc. but
+It could be cup, bottle, scarf, board, bag, screw cap etc. The best marker is
-remember a solid bright color.
+object with solid and bright color.
+It is easier to keying this object from
+background/

 3. Get binary image from loaded image or frame
-If you have your marker look on it.
-What color there is?
-If you have color , you have to make a binary image/frame from
-this color you have.
-You have to make your color zero and all the others - one.
-To better grab color use HSV color pallet.
+To properly keying from background you have to properly set mask with marker color.
+Example from below shows an example for the color red.
 ```python
 	#convert RGB to HSV pallete to better grab solid color.
 	img_hsv = cv2.cvtColor(frame, cv2.COLOR_BGR2HSV)